 Pretty View is the default view for product variants.
 It’s a well organized, easy to use, and visually appealing way of not only displaying but also editing product data and marketing content.

-To see Pretty View in action, click the Catalogue button in the far-left row of buttons, then browse to any product and click on it.
+To see Pretty View in action, open the Crystallize App, click the Catalogue button in the far-left row of buttons, then browse to any product and click on it.
 You’ll see a view similar to this one:

 The main image associated with your first variant is used as a backdrop against which all variants are displayed, arranged horizontally on cards.
 If there are more variants than fit on the screen, arrow buttons allow you to scroll back and forth through them.